Precy loves to write about many topics, including how to grow some of the most wonderful plants in the world.

 A member of the milkweed family, Telosma cordata is a creeper—a twining vine that you may want to consider adding to your garden.
-Native to China and also known as Tonkin jasmine, it displays showy clusters of flowers that are both fragrant and edible (they are in fact used in many Asian dishes).
+Native to China and also known as Tonkin jasmine, it displays showy clusters of flowers that are both fragrant and edible (in fact, they are used in many Asian dishes).

-Tonkin jasmine can be a nice shade provider if you have this growing in a trellis in your garden area.
-Adding this in an entryway on an arbor doesn't just beautify the area, but it's also a nice way to enjoy the rich fragrance and the flowers produced.
+Tonkin jasmine can be a nice shade provider if you have it growing in a trellis in your garden area.
+Adding this in an entryway on an arbor doesn't just beautify the area, but it's also a nice way to enjoy the rich fragrance and the flowers it produces.

 Telosma cordata can creep up to 16 feet.
 Both the leaves and the twining vine are green, but as the plant ages, the vine turns to brown.

 The green leaves are heart-shaped and pointy at the tip.
 Although they grow in pairs, it isn't uncommon to see four pairs of leaves on a stem.
 If you want your Tonkin jasmine or sabiddukong vine to creep in a certain spot, keep an eye on it.
 A young vine may want to explore around and climb, even on strings.
 The green, smooth leaves are about 2–4 inches long, with the veins visible.